Editorial Feature

 Image Credit: nobeastsofierce/Shutterstock.com

-These types of nanoparticles are inorganic solids composed of oxides, carbides, carbonates and phosphates.
-Ceramic nanoparticles have high heat resistance and chemical inertness and have applications in photocatalysis, photodegradation of dyes, and biological imaging.
+Ceramic nanoparticles are typically thought to be made up of oxides, carbides, carbonates, and phosphates.
+They have high heat resistance and chemical inertness and are used in photocatalysis, photodegradation of dyes, and biological imaging.

 One of the most important applications of ceramic nanoparticles is in drug delivery.
 By controlling their specific characteristics like size, surface area, porosity, and surface area-to-volume ratio, these nanomaterials perform as good drug delivery agents.
 They have been used effectively as a drug delivery system for several diseases like bacterial infections, glaucoma, and cancer.
 More recently, scientists have developed these nanoparticles for use in bone repair.

-Metal nanoparticles are types of nanoparticles prepared from metal precursors and can be synthesized by chemical, electrochemical, or photochemical methods.
+Metal nanoparticles are types of nanoparticles prepared from metal precursors and can be synthesized by chemical, electrochemical, or photochemical methods.3

 In chemical methods, the metal nanoparticles are obtained by reducing the metal-ion precursors in solution with chemical reducing agents.
 The resultant nanomaterials can adsorb small molecules and have high surface energy.